How to Rank for a Keyword in 10 Steps

 - Choosing a keyword with good volume, but not too much volume – In general you don’t want to target a keyword that has low relative search volume if there’s an equivalent term that is much more popular.
 For example, there are usually over twice as many searches for “blah blah jobs” versus “blah blah careers.”
-However, don’t always automatically go for the keyword with the highest volume; some keywords are simply too competitive and not worth your time.
+However, don’t always automatically go for the keyword with the highest volume or difficulty; some keywords are simply too competitive and not worth your time.
 You’re not going to rank for “airline” unless you are, in fact, an airline.

 - Choosing a keyword that’s relevant to your business model – You’re more likely to succeed in ranking for a keyword if the term is relevant to your site and your business.
 You’re also more likely to get some real return on your ranking – remember that rankings in and of themselves aren’t particularly valuable, unless they’re driving worthwhile traffic and leads.
 For example, a party planning business might target “how to cook for a party” – but “how to cook rice” isn’t really going to be relevant to them or their target audience.